laffra/pava/README.md

   * Transpile each of the Java bytecodes into the corresponding Python bytecodes
   * Add a Python class attribute for each Java field found
   * Handle &lt;init&gt; and &lt;clinit&gt; to properly initialize the Python fields

-2. During runtime execution of the code:
+During phase two, which is really during runtime execution of the code, nothing really happens:

-  * Simply run the generated code, which is now regular Python code.
+  * The generated code is simply run, which is now regular Python code
-  * Mimic the Java classloading behavior of triggering classes/modules
+  * The Java classloading behavior is mimiced by triggering Python module activation

 # Compilation of HelloWorld